ThanyatornP/-DSI-Project03/README.md

 |KNeighbors NB|Count| 72.40% | 75.77% |
 |KNeighbors NB|Tfidf| 87.41% | 89.23% |

-The accuracy of the final model shows that posts in scuba diving and hiking subreddit are fairly different, but still have a good amount of similarities
+Results from final model shows that posts in scuba diving and hiking subreddit are fairly different, and can classify with an accuracy of 89.86%

-The differences are mainly due to creatures under the sea in scuba diving activity and how to describe location both activities
+The differences of the words are mainly due to creatures under the sea in scuba diving activity and how to describe location both activities

 ### Recommendations